viktor-platform/pyrevit-plugin/README.md

 ![](assets/RevitPluginSteps.png)

+## Feedback & Support

+> [!IMPORTANT]
+> This plugin is a **prototype** to showcase the opportunities for data exchange between Revit and VIKTOR.
+We are actively gathering feedback to
+> further improve it.

+If you have any feedback on the plugin that you would like to share, please post it under [this Feature Request in our community forum](https://community.viktor.ai/t/revit-plugin-prototype-to-push-model-to-viktor-app/1902)

+While you're at it, join our community and ask for support, share ideas and learn about the latest features [here](https://community.viktor.ai/).

 ## Contribute
 Feel free to re-use and/or improve this plugin for your own projects.
 Below are some useful things to know, should you want to add more functionality.